 - Chicken Breasts – this recipe calls for boneless, skinless chicken breasts, but you could just as easily use the same Southwest Chicken marinade recipe for chicken thighs, chicken tenderloins or even chicken drumsticks.

-- Garlic - we like fresh minced garlic in this recipe.
+- Garlic – I like fresh minced garlic in this recipe.
 The kind in the jar will work in a pinch.

-- Brown Sugar - either dark or light brown sugar will work great.
+- Brown Sugar – either dark or light brown sugar will work great and add a little sweetness to the spice.

 - Chili Powder – chili powder adds a nice, sweet heat to the marinade.